 Identify the variables.
 They can be customer support, packaging, and on-time arrival.
 Next, you should add different dimensions to the question such as importance and satisfaction level.
 On each table, you should add a similar scale.
 You can start with 1, which could mean Not Important and Not Satisfied.

-Use data reference questions to gather validated zip code data against standardized databases.
-On a little text box, respondents have to enter their postal code or zip code.
-Then, the value entered will be validated with the database.
+Use data reference questions to gather validated data against standardized databases.
+For example, direct respondents to enter their postal code or zip code in a small text box.
+The value entered will then be cross-referenced with the database.
 If it is correct, their city or state will be displayed, and they can proceed with the survey.
-They’ll be asked to enter a valid postal code or zip code if it is incorrect.
+And if it is incorrect, they’ll be asked to enter a valid postal code or zip code.

 Examples of data reference questions: